kmf-lab/steady-state-stack/backend/README.md

 ## steady_state: The Next Frontier in Rust Frameworks for Resilient Services
 'steady_state' embarks on an ambitious journey to revolutionize the development of resilient, high-performance services in Rust.
 With a clear vision of integrating advanced latency management, system observability, and unparalleled fault tolerance, steady_state is designed to set new standards in software reliability and efficiency.

 *Please note: steady_state is in the early stages of development.
-This initial release is intended to showcase our vision and the framework's potential direction.
+Our early releases are intended to showcase our vision and the framework's potential and  direction.
 ![Telemetry Visualization Example](simple-example.gif)
 *An animated GIF demonstrating real-time telemetry visualization in action.*